Types of Headaches

 Migraine Headaches

-Migraines are some of the worst headaches and are often debilitating.
+Migraines are some of the worst types of headaches and are often debilitating.
 They affect 14% of the population and usually cause severe, throbbing pain on one side of the head.
 Many people also experience nausea, vomiting, sensitivity to light and sound, and visual disturbances.
 The cause of migraines is somewhat unknown.
 Migraine headaches may be related to changes in blood flow and brain chemistry.
 Triggers can include stress, hormonal changes, lack of sleep, certain foods and their additives, bright lights, and loud noises.
 Migraine sufferers often benefit from over-the-counter pain relievers, prescription medications, and lifestyle changes.

 Cluster Headaches